jpaw/offHeapMap/README.md

 ## Limitations

-The build files run on Linux / gcc only.
+The build files run on Linux / gcc 64 bit only, using Oracle's 64 bit JDK8.
 No effort has been spent to make the build portable.
 As mentioned above, it serves mainly as a feasibility study.

+All native libraries are assumed to reside within the lib subdirectory of the user's home directory.

+The build files assume Eclipse 4.4 LUNA with CDT.

 All classes are non-threadsafe.
 Following ideas of the LMAX disruptor (http://lmax-exchange.github.io/disruptor/), you can operate single-threaded as long as you're fast enough.
 You can however create multiple independent transactions.